mermellla/CORTXFC2022/README.md

 Follow Instructions Here to import a demo app: https://github.com/tago-io/analysis-kickstarter

 Waiting for access to CloudShare Instance to link to tago demo app. . . .

+Setting up on local machine, needs a lot of resources for integration to Filecoin or maybe I'm doing it wrong